dhermes/bezier/README.rst

 Due to their simple form, B |eacute| zier curves:

-* can easily model geometric objects as parametric curves, surfaces, etc.
+* can easily model geometric objects as parametric curves, triangles, etc.
 * can be computed in an efficient and numerically stable way via `de Casteljau's algorithm`_
-* can utilize convex optimization techniques for many algorithms (such as curve-curve intersection), since curves (and surfaces, etc.) are convex combinations of the basis
+* can utilize convex optimization techniques for many algorithms (such as curve-curve intersection), since curves (and triangles, etc.) are convex combinations of the basis

 Many applications -- as well as the history of their development --